Zantemann/register_app/Security.md

 **Reflection**:

-- Current session handling is cryptographically secure.
+- Current session handling implementation is cryptographically secure.
 - The main risk is unencrypted sensitive data in the database.

 ## A03:2021-Injection